-- Homes designed to reduce carbon emissions in accordance with the updated Building Regulations to achieve the Interim FHS through the use of energy hierarchy, using a fabric first approach to design to reduce energy demand, helping mitigate the effects of climate change; - Specification of water efficient fittings to reduce water consumption to 110 litres per person per day in line with the government's higher water efficiency standard; - Reduced emissions associated with private car travel though development in a sustainable location, with access to public transport and amenities, and provision of secure cycle parking; - Development of new homes in Flood Zone 1 and provision of a surface water drainage system designed to mitigate for a small amount of flood water under a 1 in 100 annual probability plus 40% climate change rainfall event; and - Homes designed to take into account increasing annual temperatures set out in the UKCP18 climate projections to minimise the risk of overheating.
+- Buildings designed to reduce carbon emissions meeting the requirements of the 2025 FHS, delivering at least a 75% reduction in carbon emissions beyond Part L 2013 through a range of fabric, energy efficiency and low carbon renewable energy measures. - Orientation and design of homes to allow the installation of Solar PV on all homes. - Reducing carbon emissions in line with the 2025 FHS will deliver Net Zero Ready homes and allow residents the ability to live Net Zero through the purchase of certified renewable energy. - Specification of water efficient fittings to reduce water consumption to 110 litres per person per day in line with the government's higher water efficiency standard; - Reduced emissions associated with private car travel though development in a sustainable location, with access to public transport and amenities, and provision of secure cycle parking; - Development of new homes in Flood Zone 1 and provision of a surface water drainage system designed to mitigate for a small amount of flood water under a 1 in 100 annual probability plus 40% climate change rainfall event; and - Homes designed to take into account increasing annual temperatures set out in the UKCP18 climate projections to minimise the risk of overheating.